 What’s behind the picture of four coffee cups?

-It took me four pay periods to add one cup per market trip to my kitchen.
+It took four pay periods to add one cup per market trip to my kitchen.
 They cost less than $3.00 a piece.

-Lest you think I’ve always been rational about my purchases, I indulged in four Mikasa brandy snifters and four Mikasa wine glasses that I paid $25 each for several years ago.
-As my income grew did I spend more on occasionally treating myself?
+I’m not always frugal, I promise.
+Years ago, I indulged in Mikasa brandy snifters and wine glasses paying $25 for each.
+As my income grew did I spend more on treating myself?
 You betcha.
-But when one of those wine goblets fell over and took a crash, I didn’t bother replacing it.
-I have great fun at my parties by putting out an array of wine glasses—different shapes, sizes, and colors—for guests to choose from.Lest you think I’m always thrifty, I admit to some rash choices that served me well. #money #budgets Click To Tweet
+When one of those goblets shattered, I didn’t bother replacing it.
+At my parties I put out an array of wine glasses—different shapes, sizes, and colors—for guests to choose from.Lest you think I’m always thrifty, I admit to some rash choices that served me well. #money #budgets Click To Tweet

 “The mechanic says I need a such and such on the car and it will cost this much.”

 I can’t comprehend at what money level my/our lifestyle would change and we would spend money on miscellaneous whatchamacallits.
 If we won a million dollars would … If we won five million … thirty.
 Do you see where this is going?
-It’s so far removed from my ability to think that way that I can’t get my brain to go there so I’ll keep living this simple life.
+It’s so far removed from my ability to think that way that I can’t get my brain to go there.
+I’ll keep living this simple life.

 What’s your relationship with money?
 Do you have a balance between spending now and saving for later?